bazuker/videorand/README.md

 # videorand

-videorand is a program that generates true random numbers in real-time based on the input from a video camera and submits generated numbers via http.
+videorand is a program that generates random numbers in real-time based on the input from a video camera and submits generated numbers via http.
 ## Installation
 ```bash